adryd325/ethical-web-design-practices/README.md

 Do not use advertisements that pretend to be a download button.
 Do not use advertisements that mimmic site content.
 Do not use popup or popunder advertisements.
-Do not prevent users with adblock from using yourside, instead, provide an alternative such as a donation link or simply recomending the user to whitelist your site.
-Do not use full screen popups for this, replace the area where an advertisement.   would be for the message.
-Promise that your website does not use obtrusive advertisements
+Do not prevent users with ad-blockers from using your webside, instead, provide an alternative such as a donation link or simply recomending the user to whitelist your site.
+Do not use full screen popups for this. you can add a message that promises your website does not use obtrusive advertisements.

 // todo: newsletters, popups as user leaves the page, forced logins (*cough quora cough*), manipulative ways of advertisement (*cough bandcamp cough*)